-GENDER PAY GAP REPORT 2017 – 2018
+GENDER PAY GAP REPORT 2022 to 22

 WHAT IS THE GENDER PAY GAP?

-The gender pay gap measures the difference in the average pay of men and women across an entire organisation, regardless of the role or the nature of their work, and can be the result of many factors, including the number of men and women in each role or the total number of men and women in the organisation.
+including the number of men and women in each role or the total number of men and women in the

 WHAT IS OUR APPROACH/POLICY ON GENDER PAY?

-At Ego Restaurants Holdings Ltd we are an equal opportunities employer and believe pay, bonus and position should be a reflection of performance over any other factor, and all our employee pay reviews are conducted against that criteria, with our restaurant team member pay also a reflection of age.
+At Ego Restaurants Holdings Ltd we are an equal opportunities employer and believe pay, bonus and position

 Hourly Rate